emdnaia/OpenOCD/README.md

 - **PF Configuration (`pf.conf`)**: Includes rules for blocking, allowing SSH from specific IPs, handling Wireguard traffic, and default deny policies.

 - **Cron Jobs**: Automates system updates, VPN renewals, and the dynamic IP update script.
+If on the go, reduce the cronjob size to refreshing every 2-5 minutes on `getpara.sh`, like this you can unlock a laptop on a hotspot in a train.
+The laptop would only need a dynamic dns client unlocking the public IP, which is also set to a maximum number kicking off the older ones.

 - **DNS Configuration**: Setup guides for DoT and ODoH, including configuration changes for `dnscrypt-proxy`.